 A committee or a subcommittee may hold hearings on a bill (or related bills) or its subject matter, but most bills just languish in committee unless the bill (with some exceptions) is sponsored or cosponsored by the chairman of the relevant committee or subcommittee (chairmanships are controlled by the majority party within a chamber).
-Congressional hearings are generally published months after they occur but prepared statements and unofficial transcripts can often be acquired before that time from the committee Web site or from two commercial services, Federal News Service and Federal Document Clearing House (now CQ Transcripts; or from other commercial databases that have contracts with them).
-Hearings are not published in the Congressional Record, but they are normally noted in the Daily Digest, published as part of the Congressional Record since 1948.
+Congressional hearings are generally published months after they occur but prepared statements and archived webcasts can often be acquired before that time from the committee Web site.
+Many unofficial transcripts of selected witnesses can often be acquired from two commercial services, Federal News Service and CQ Transcripts (Note: CQ Roll Call purchased Federal News Service on December 1, 2014) or from other commercial databases that have contracts with them.
+Hearings are not published in the Congressional Record, but they are normally noted in the Congressional Record's Daily Digest, published as part of the Congressional Record since 1948.

 A draft of a bill, instead of a previously introduced bill, may also be "marked up" by a committee or subcommittee.
-These draft bills, frequently called "prints" complete with line numbers like other bills, are not officially published, but may be available from a committee (or committee Web site) right before a scheduled mark up.
-GalleryWatch.com has also been known to obtain and publish some of these draft bills on its Web site in an optically scanned PDF format.
+These draft bills, frequently called "committee prints" complete with line numbers like other bills, are not officially published, but may be available from a committee Web site right before a scheduled mark up and for a period of time afterward.

 If a chamber's leadership decides to bring a reported bill to the floor, it can then be debated and amended.
 On the House side non-controversial legislation is usually considered under suspension of the rules -- with no amendments allowed.
 However, controversial legislation on the House side is normally accompanied by a report from the Rules Committee which governs how the bill is to be considered and what amendments will be allowed.
 A resolution to adopt the rule must first be passed by the House before proceeding with consideration of the bill.
 The text of the House resolution to consider the bill is published in the Congressional Record as well any accompanying debate and votes.
 The bill itself and any of the bill's amendments are then debated and voted upon with the debate transcript, the record of votes, and the text of the amendments placed in the Congressional Record.